About the Author

 Friday, May 5, 2023 by Jo Clifton

-City Council on Thursday directed city staff to eliminate parking requirements from the city’s land use regulations for new residential and retail developments outside the central business district.
+City Council on Thursday directed city staff to eliminate parking requirements from the city’s land use regulations outside the central business district.

 The city eliminated downtown parking requirements, except for spaces for those with disabilities, in 2013.
 Thursday’s resolution would not change Americans with Disabilities Act requirements.